Alken & Venn

 The origin of the name “Havel” isn’t known.
 It is said to be the name of warriors who favored it once or the name of a country that was destroyed by war.

 Aspects of Alken and Venn bleed through in the characters of the prince and princess and the bell towers they built.
-The “sun bell tower” (陽の鐘楼) is found in Alken where the land is bathed in the warm colors of glowing red lava.
-Meanwhile, the “moon bell tower” (月の鐘楼) is found in Venn where the land basks in the cool blue hues of the night sky and surrounding ocean.
-Aside from reinforcing the thematic designs of each area, Dark Souls strongly associates the sun with fire and the moon with magic, specifically sorcery.
-This is fitting since areas within Alken’s territory usually provide pyromancies while areas within Venn’s territory often keep things related to sorcery, mostly works originating from Olaphis.
-This color and magic dichotomy is emphasized by the prevalence of incense in these areas.
-Although the Simpleton’s and Skeptic’s Spices aren’t specific to these two countries, notable amounts of each can be found in territories related to Alken and Venn respectively.
-Perhaps each is endemic to its respective region, but it is certainly fitting that the former is red while the latter is blue.
+The “sun bell tower” (陽の鐘楼) in Alken reflects a land bathed in the warm colors of glowing red lava.
+Meanwhile, the “moon bell tower” (月の鐘楼) in Venn captures a land basked in the cool blue hues of the night sky and surrounding ocean.
+Besides reinforcing the thematic designs of each area, these belfries remind us of how the sun is associated with fire and the moon with sorcery.
+This is pertinent since areas within Alken’s territory usually provide pyromancies while areas within Venn’s territory typically keep things related to sorcerers, mostly works originating from Olaphis; in Belfry Luna alone, we can loot the Southern Ritual Band and an enchanted falchion.
+The association with the color blue wasn’t lost on the kingdom either, looking at the blue banners with gold trimming and no crest throughout the Lost Bastille as a whole.

 Love Never Meant to Be